Self-similar finite-time blowups with singular profiles of the generalized Constantin-Lax-Majda model: theoretical and numerical investigations: Numerical investigation of the two-scale feature for

 \subsection{Scaling factors for $-1\le a\le -0.1$}

 In this subsection, we present the scaling factors $\hat \lambda$, $\hat \gamma$, and $\gamma$ of the two-scale blowup for $-1\le a\le -0.1$.
 The parameters $\hat \lambda$ and $\hat \gamma$ are obtained by fitting the data using the procedure described in the previous subsection; the results are summarized in Table \ref{tab:multiscale_scaling_factors}.
 For comparison, we also list the shrinking rate of the outer scale $\gamma$ computed in Section \ref{sec:odd_initial_data}.
 We observe that for all $a \in [-1, -0.1]$, the fitted factors satisfy $\hat\lambda<-1$, indicating that the magnitude of the solution grows faster than $(T-t)^{-1}$, and moreover $\hat\gamma>\gamma$, showing that the inner scale collapses faster than the outer scale.
 These features are consistent with the two-scale blowup scenario.
+Furthermore, the fitted data satisfy $\gamma-\hat\gamma-\hat\lambda-1<0$, which supports our analysis in Section \ref{sec:2scale_analysis}.

 We also observe that, as $a$ decreases, $|\hat\lambda|$ decreases (indicating a slower growth of $\|\omega(\cdot,t)\|_{L^\infty}$), while both $\hat\gamma$ and $\gamma$ increase (indicating faster spatial collapsing on both the inner and outer scales).